 Students are assigned a faculty adviser, to whom they are encouraged to submit drafts.
-In the case of the Russian paper, students will meet individually on a regular basis with their adviser to review translations they have prepared from the chosen text.
-After they have finished reading the text, they will begin work writing the essay.
 They must submit a draft no later than two weeks before the paper is due.
 This draft will be returned with grammatical errors underlined (but not corrected).
 The student is then to rewrite the paper and resubmit it.